A random matrix perspective of cultural structure: groups or redundancies?: Discussion

 This motivated a more detailed investigation of empirical data in Sec.~\ref{Empir_2}, which showed that all empirical eigenvalues that are significantly higher than what can be expected based on restricted randomness are associated to eigenvector uniformities that are not significantly higher than what can be expected based on the same null model.
-This suggests that empirical deviating eigenvalues are signatures of correlations and not of group structure, since such correlations are known to be present, although to different extents and differently distributed in different datasets~\cite{Babeanu_1}.
-One may even be tempted to reject the ``cultural prototypes'' hypothesis previously used in Refs.~\cite{Stivala, Babeanu_2}.
-However, Ref.~\cite{Babeanu_2} clearly showed that this hypothesis is structurally compatible with empirical data only when prototype ``mixing'' is enforced, which means that the cultural vectors associated to different individuals are random combinations of the prototype vectors, although each vector is most often dominated by one of the prototypes.
-Since the S2G model used here to simulate group structure does not incorporate mixing, it is possible that group structure resulting from a ``mixed prototypes'' scenario is different enough to not exhibit eigenvector uniformities which are higher than expected based on the the null hypothesis.
+This suggests that empirical deviating eigenvalues are artifacts of arbitrary redundancies between features, which are known to exist in the datasets that we use~\cite{Babeanu_1}.